AY2425S2-CS2103T-T12-1/tp/docs/UserGuide.md

 **Expected output**

-The GUI displays the specified group's updated details, like with [show-group-details](#showing-group-details-show-group-details), with the specified person removed from it.
+The GUI displays the specified group's updated details with the specified person removed from it.
+See [add-to-group](#adding-a-person-to-a-group-add-to-group) for a similar example of the expected output.

 #### Showing group details: `show-group-details`